nashville-software-school/server-side-python-curriculum/book-2-database/chapters/PK_SQL_DELETE.md

 ```

 Then request all animals from Postman, and note that the `id` value for Daps is now `9` instead of `5`.

+## PRACTICE - Delete Employee
+1. Update the Employee delete function
+2. Delete an employee using Postman
+3. Add the employee back
+4. Then, request all employees